Protect your skin and eyes from UV damage

 - Go for the shade

 Stay out of the sun, if possible, between the peak burning hours, which, according to the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO), are between 10 a.m. and 4 p.m.
-You can head for the shade, or make your own shade with protective clothing – including a broad-brimmed hat, for example.
+Then, you can head for the shade, or make your own shade with protective clothing – including a broad-brimmed hat, for example.

 - Use extra caution when near reflective surfaces, like water, snow, and sand